Chimoney/chimoney-community-projects/submissions/Articles/global-payouts-non-profits.md

 ## How Global Payouts Can Make Your Transactions Quick

 As cliche as it is to say, “Time is money”, it truly is important for users to get their money on time.
 Sadly, traditional banking institutions tend to have long delivery processes.
 For example, [Wise users receives their payment depending on the country and currency](https://wise.com/help/articles/2978029/how-long-does-it-take-to-receive-money-into-a-balance).
 This can put nonprofits at a disadvantage as it can cause the communities they serve to financially help them in a timely manner.
-Unlike their traditional counterparts, global payout systems don’t have a waiting period.
-Once person sends money, the other person gets its instantly.
+Unlike their traditional counterparts, global payout systems the waiting periods are always shorter and often times payment is instant.
 Nonprofits can benefit greatly from this as they don’t have to worry about the communities they serve not getting the funding they sent.
-For instance, [AfricaHacks' collaboration with Chimoney for their hackathon rewards to the winners due to having a feature where they can send people money in just one click](https://chimoney.io/blogs/5-types-of-people-who-should-use-chimoneys-bulk-gift-cards-feature/).
+For instance, [AfricaHacks uses Chimoney's bulk payout feature](https://chimoney.io/blogs/5-types-of-people-who-should-use-chimoneys-bulk-gift-cards-feature/) to reward their hackathon winners.With a single click, all winners receive their payments instantly and can redeem them through multiple options, including bank transfers, mobile money, airtime, and gift cards.
 Now before you go, there’s just one more benefit of using global payout systems for nonprofit funding.

 ## How Global Payouts Can Give You Multiple Ways To Send Money